PUBLIC HEARING SCHEDULED FOR THE ADOPTION OF THE

 2045 LONG RANGE TRANSPORTATION PLAN

-The Lee County Metropolitan Planning Organization will hold a Public Hearing for the Adoption of the 2045 Long Range Transportation Plan (LRTP) on December 18, 2020 at 9:00 a.m.
-The meeting will be held at the Lee County Administration East Facility, 2201 Second Street, Room 118, Fort Myers, Florida.
+The Lee County Metropolitan Planning Organization held a Public Hearing for the Adoption of the 2045 Long Range Transportation Plan (LRTP) on December 18, 2020 at 9:00 a.m.
+The meeting was held at the Lee County Administration East Facility, 2201 Second Street, Room 118, Fort Myers, Florida.
 This location is accessible by transit by LeeTran Route 20 or the Gold Trolley Route, and for more information on service go to www.rideleetran.com.
 The 2045 Transportation Plan Adoption Summary Report can be found for review and comment at: https://leempo.com/wp-content/uploads/M08a.2045-LRTP-Adoption-Summary-Report.pdf The Long Range Plan identifies the cost feasible transportation projects for roads, transit and bicycle/pedestrian improvements through the year 2045.

 Hard copies of the document are available by contacting the MPO offices at 239-244-2220.
 Written comments may be submitted by e-mail to email@example.com, faxed to (239)-790-2695 or mailed to P.O.
 Box 150045 Cape Coral, FL 33915-0045.
 Written comments received by the end of the business day on Thursday, December 17, 2020 will be presented to the MPO Board members on December 18, 2020, where formal adoption will be decided.
 Public comments may also be made at the MPO Board meeting on December 18, 2020 at 9:00 a.m. at the Lee County Administration East Facility, 2201 Second Street, Room 118, Fort Myers, Florida.
 Additional information about the Long Range Plan may be found on the MPO’s website at: www.leempo.com or calling Don Scott at 239-330-2241.